brOmarito/awesome-readme-generator/README.md

 I want to add the ability for the user to give the directory of where the file should be created as well as the name.

 ## Screenshots
+You can find an example of a ReadMe that gets generated <a href="utils/examples/ReadmeEx.md">HERE</a>\
 ![Console with questions](/utils/images/console.PNG)